langchain-ai/langchain-nextjs-template/README.md

 # 🦜️🔗 LangChain + Next.js Starter Template

 This template scaffolds a simple LangChain.js + Next.js starter template.
-It has various endpoints under `/api/chat` that show off how to use various LangChain modules.
+It showcases how to use various LangChain modules for various use cases, specifically:

+- Simple chat
+- Returning structured output from an LLM call
+- Answering complex, multi-step questions with agents
+- Two ways of doing retrieval augmented generation (RAG) with a vector store

 Most of them use Vercel's [AI SDK](https://github.com/vercel-labs/ai) to stream tokens to the client and display the incoming messages.

 ![Screenshot of the title card](/public/images/title-card.png)